Derril Marshall Generating Station

-Derril Marshall Generating Station is a 40 MW (megawatt) natural gas/fuel oil heavy frame General Electric gas turbine owned and operated by the City of Fremont Department of Utilities in Fremont, NE.
-It was purchased by the city and began commercial operation in late 2003 as a peaking facility to supplement the city's coal fired facility Lon D. Wright Power Plant.
+Derril Marshall Generating Station is a 40 MW (megawatt) natural gas/fuel oil heavy-frame General Electric gas turbine owned and operated by the City of Fremont Department of Utilities in Fremont, Nebraska.
+It was purchased by the city and began commercial operation in late 2003 as a peaking facility to supplement the city's coal-fired facility Lon D. Wright Power Plant.

 Renamed

 In September 2015, the Fremont mayor, Scott Getzchman announced that the gas fired peaking unit would be renamed Derril Marshall Generating Station.